2419 Feather Mae Ct, Forest Hill, MD 21050 | Phone: 410-340-9019

 5) NEW FEATURE: Full Listing of User Parameters

 - Terminal Menu item ‘i’ added to allow user to print/save all the Cube’s customized settings (including calibration) for easier re-entry later if needed

 - Provides a convenient way to identify and record user-specified changes

 - Allows for easy user update of parameters after new release (that affected EEPROM)

-6) Front panel controls locked while in Tx
+6) NEW FEATURE: Front panel controls locked while in Tx

 - Most user controls are disabled while in Tx mode, preventing accidental changes while transmitting;